brightgawu7/plans-and-progress/RAG_Course_Syllabus.md

 ### Module 23 — Long context, caching, and memory
 Million-token context windows vs RAG: the real cost, latency, and recall trade-offs (long context degrades on retrieval-in-the-middle, and costs orders of magnitude more at scale).
 Hybrid "retrieve widely, reason over long context" designs.
 Prompt caching.
 Semantic caching of answers.
 Agent memory systems: episodic, semantic, working memory, and how memory differs from retrieval.
-**Ship:** a semantic cache that cuts your per-query cost substantially.
+**Ship:** a semantic cache that cuts per-query cost substantially.

 ### Module 24 — Fine-tuning for RAG
-Fine-tuning embedding models on your domain with hard-negative mining and contrastive loss (Matryoshka + MultipleNegativesRanking), fine-tuning a reranker, **RAFT** (training the generator to ignore distractor chunks), and distilling a big judge into a small cheap one.
+Fine-tuning embedding models on a specific domain with hard-negative mining and contrastive loss (Matryoshka + MultipleNegativesRanking), fine-tuning a reranker, **RAFT** (training the generator to ignore distractor chunks), and distilling a big judge into a small cheap one.
 Crucially: when *not* to do any of this.
-**Ship:** a domain-tuned embedding model that beats the off-the-shelf model on your eval set.
+**Ship:** a domain-tuned embedding model that beats the off-the-shelf model on the project eval set.

 ---